 Gideon R. Fairbanks

 Mr. Fairbanks specializes in cross-platform technical parity.
 He conducts deep-dive comparisons by normalizing manufacturer specifications against independent laboratory results, identifying discrepancies in drivetrain efficiency and material fatigue limits across competing segments.

-- Side-by-side component analysis
+• Side-by-side component analysis

-- Comparative energy-density mapping under standardized environmental stress cycles
+• Comparative energy-density mapping under standardized environmental stress cycles

-Technical Credentials:
+Technical Credentials

-- M.S. in Systems Engineering — Georgia Institute of Technology
+M.S. in Systems Engineering

-- 15 years in Industrial Competitive Intelligence for European OEMs
+Industrial Competitive Intelligence for European OEMs

 Core Competencies:

-- Multi-platform ROI analysis
+Multi-platform ROI analysis

-- Powertrain friction-loss mapping
+Powertrain friction-loss mapping

-- HMI (Human-Machine Interface) latency benchmarking
+HMI latency benchmarking

+Gideon R. Fairbanks